-An expenditure by a person from the person's funds, made on behalf of a committee, is a personal expenditure for reimbursement if the person expects to be reimbursed.
+An expenditure by a person, including a political or petition committee, from the person's funds, made on behalf of a committee, is a personal expenditure for reimbursement if the person expects to be reimbursed from committee funds.
 If the person does not want reimbursement, then an in-kind contribution transaction (from the person) must be reported.

 The expenditure made by the person is required to be reported, in addition to the transaction made to reimburse the person who made the personal expenditure.
 The name of the person making the personal expenditure (Payer of Personal Expenditure) and where the person spent their money (Payee) is required to be disclosed when reporting a personal expenditure for reimbursement.
-See pages 35 - 36 for an example of how to report this kind of transaction.
+See pages 38-41 for an example of how to report this kind of transaction.

-How to Report In-Kind or Independent Expenditure Information
+How to Report In-Kind or Independent Expenditure Information in a Transaction